-Tentative for April 2022 and as directed by HUD under the implementation of the Housing Choice Voucher (HCV) Mobility Demonstration Program, the LACDA will adopt the use of Small Area Fair Market Rents (SAFMR) in select opportunity areas.
+As directed by HUD under the implementation of the HCV Mobility Demonstration Program for Fiscal Year 2022 - 2023, the LACDA may adopt the use of Small Area Fair Market Rents (SAFMR) in select opportunity areas.
 Discretionary policies governing the SAFMR will be made in consultation and under the approval of HUD.

-3. Rent Reasonableness Determinations
+2. Rent Reasonableness Determinations

 Currently, as part of the rent reasonableness determination process, Section 8 program regulation requires the LACDA to have owners certify that the rent charged to the family is not more than the rent charged for other unassisted comparable rental units.
-To do so, the LACDA requires an owner to submit an entire rent ledger, also referred to as a rent roll, when the subject rental unit is in a building with two (2) or more rental units.
+To do so, the LACDA requires an owner to submit an entire rent ledger, also referred to as a rent roll, when the subject rental unit is in a building with two or more rental units.

-To streamline the process, the LACDA will no longer require an owner to submit an entire rent ledger when the subject rental unit is in a building with two (2) or more rental units.
-Instead, if the rental unit is located in a multifamily property (defined by HUD as consisting of five or more units on the premises), the owner will be required to provide information on their last three most recently leased unassisted rental units of like or similar characteristics to the subject rental unit.
+To streamline the process, the LACDA will no longer require an owner to submit an entire rent ledger when the subject rental unit is in a building with two or more rental units.
+Instead, if the rental unit is located in a multifamily property (defined by HUD as consisting of five or more units on the premises), the owner will be required to provide information on their three most recently leased unassisted rental units of like or similar characteristics to the subject rental unit.
 This streamlined process is consistent with HUD's request for information via the Request for Tenancy Approval form.